Los Roques Archipelago: Fauna

-Several mangrove species (Rhizophora mangle, Avicennia germinans, Laguncularia racemosa and Conocarpus erectus), extensive seagrass meadows (Thalassia testudinum), halophyte species such as glass grass, red purslane or beach bell (Sesuvium portulacastrum), cactus such as prickly pear guasábara (Opuntia caribea) and the crop or melon (Melocactus caesius).
+Los Roques is a meeting point for some 50 species of migratory birds from North America.
+Among the most frequent birds are the brown pelican, red-footed and brown boobies, and the laughing gull or guanaguanare.
+Flocks of American flamingos are often seen.
+The archipelago, along with its surrounding waters, has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant populations of many bird species.

 Government

 Los Roques is a Federal Dependency that is administered directly by officials appointed by the central or federal government of Venezuela.

 Between 1990 and 2011 the central government appointed a director for the Single Area Authority (Autoridad Única de Área) within the Federal Dependencies, but that last year the central government created the figure of the Miranda Insular Territory (Territorio Insular) that encompasses not only Los Roques but La Orchila and Las Aves Archipelago.

 The headquarters of the head of government (Jefe de Gobierno) of the insular territory is the island of Gran Roque to the north of the Los Roques Archipelago.

 Additionally in the island there are dependencies of other public organisms such as Inparques (National Parks Institute) since the archipelago is a national park and the National Guard of Venezuela (Guardia Nacional).